electrichive/waggledance/index.md

 Pick one roadmap and dive right in.

 ### Topics
-The roadmaps recommended above should give you a lot to work on, but in case you get lost, check the Resources section below.
-Additionally, check out this list:
+The roadmaps recommended above should give you a lot to work on, but in case you get lost, check out this list of topics (see the Resources section for related learning resources):

 * Git and Github/Gitlab
 * Terminal/Command Line